aeturrell/coding-for-economists/preliminaries.md

 - automatic code checking for basic errors

 People have strong feelings about which IDE they prefer.
-I strongly recommmend [Visual Studio Code](https://code.visualstudio.com/), a free and open source IDE from Microsoft that is available on all major operating systems.
+I strongly recommend [Visual Studio Code](https://code.visualstudio.com/), a free and open source IDE from Microsoft that is available on all major operating systems.
 Just like Python itself, Visual Studio can be extended with packages, and it is those packages, called extensions in this case, that make it so useful.
+Visual Studio Code is available on all major operating systems.

 Download and install Visual Studio Code.
 If you need some help, see this [very short tutorial](https://code.visualstudio.com/docs/python/python-tutorial) on setting it up from Microsoft (ignore the bits about debugging and installing packages).